destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 - Write E2E test dealing with authorization programmatically (without using UI)
 - Cover a non trivial form (multiple inputs, validation, interdependent inputs) with e2e tests
-- Cover a funtionality in app (may be your project) using real data with e2e tests
+- Cover a functionality in app (may be your project) using real data with e2e tests

 ## 📦 Tooling / Test mutators and coverage